Starling

 Elvira's creatures

-Creatures on instagram to enjoy being distressed by, also on show, and for sale, at Foodcourt Bookshop in Newtown, another enthusiasm of mine.
+Creatures on instagram to enjoy being distressed by, also on show, and for sale, as pictures, at Foodcourt Bookshop in Newtown, another enthusiasm of mine, and, as felted objects, on etsy here.

 AUP New Poets 7